gdiet/backup/src/test/manual/README.md

   - doesn't wait for confirmation
   - [o] 2024-09-03 6.0.0-M5 ed880216 Windows

+## stats

+- Called without valid repository
+  - good failure information is displayed
+  - nothing is logged
+  - Windows script waits for confirmation
+  - [x] 2024-09-03 6.0.0-M6 dfaffe8d Windows

+- Called with a valid repository
+  - good success information is displayed
+  - nothing is logged
+  - Windows script waits for confirmation
+  - [x] 2024-09-03 6.0.0-M6 dfaffe8d Windows

-## Plans for Logging and Command Line Output
+## Logging and Command Line Output

-Write operations should write to logfile.
-Read-only operations should only write to console.
+Write operations write to logfile.
+Read-only operations only write to console.
 They should be silent except for the actual command output unless an error occurs.